athornton/JupyterCon-2018-talk/talk.rst

 * You do need a public endpoint with a verifiable TLS certificate to do the OAuth callback.

-* However, this is still way too open
+* However, this is still way too open: we need authorization as well.

 `[login_screenshot] <images/screenshots/cilogon.png>`_